quii/learn-go-with-tests/command-line.md

 }
 ```

 The test passes.
-We'll add another test to force us to write some real code next, but first let's refactor
+We'll add another test to force us to write some real code next, but first, let's refactor.

 ## Refactor

-In `server_test` we earlier did checks to see if wins are recorded like we have here.
+In `server_test` we earlier did checks to see if wins are recorded as we have here.
 Let's DRY that assertion up into a helper

 ```go
 func assertPlayerWin(t *testing.T, store *StubPlayerStore, winner string) {